hak8or/Embedded-Linux-System/AT91SAM9N12/AT91_Bootstrap.md

 SF: Failed to load image
 ```

 Looks like we have AT91 Bootstrap compiling, running, and interpreting the Dataflash IC correctly!
-Next up, is getting a new toolchain with buildroot and compiling the Linux kernel.
+[Next](devicetree.md) up is working with device tree.